-MassArt's Master of Architecture Program combines professional requirements with hands-on design and build experience focused on community-based teaching and working spaces.
+MassArt's, NAAB accredited, Master of Architecture Program combines professional requirements with hands-on design and build experience focused on community-based teaching and working spaces.
 The program educates socially aware artisan-architects who, as future leaders in the field, are versatile problem-solvers and skilled collaborators, dedicated to sustainable improvement of the built environment.
-Students develop a personal language of form and a responsible design ethic from the study of current, visionary, historic, and vernacular architectures and experimentation with the intrinsic properties and geometries of materials and building systems.
+Students develop a personal language of form and a responsible design ethic from the study of "green", current, visionary, historic, and vernacular architectures and experimentation with the intrinsic properties and geometries of materials and building systems.
 Frequent critiques by faculty, guests, and visiting design/construction professionals help students further refine their designs and their vision.
 MassArt encourages applicants from diverse backgrounds to apply.

 The full-residency Master of Architecture program (M.Arch) offers two tracks starting in the summer term.

 Track I (102 credits) – eight terms of coursework (three pre-professional terms and five professional terms) for applicants with previous bachelor's degrees in disciplines other than architecture, or those students with coursework in architecture who are honing their skills through the integration of structural and environmental systems in their designs.
 Track I students start in the summer term, in June, unless they have been granted advanced placement during the program placement and transfer credit evaluation.
 Students in Track I join the Track II sequence after up to three semesters – summer, fall and spring – of pre-professional coursework.